mevriklabs/bluebird-docs/README.md

 Configure webhooks for platforms like Facebook to point to the appropriate endpoints in the service.

-Run Migrations:
-Apply database migrations to set up the necessary tables:

-php artisan migrate

 Start the Service:
-Run the service using Laravel's built-in server or configure it with a web server like Nginx or Apache.
+Run the service using Laravel's built-in server or configure it with a web server like Nginx

-Contribution

-Contributions to the channels_v4 branch are welcome.
-To contribute:

-Fork the repository.

-Create a new branch for your feature or bugfix.

-Ensure all tests pass.

-Submit a pull request detailing your changes.